Feel comfortable with online tools, and don’t want the step-by-step version? The Quick Start Guide takes you on a no-nonsense tour of the basics.

 Get personality: pick a theme to define the look and feel of your blog.

 - Check out the available themes: A theme is a layout and visual look for your blog.
-WordPress.com has over 350 to choose from, and you can customize any of them.
-On your dashboard, head to My Sites → Themes to browse the looks on offer.
+WordPress.com has hundreds to choose from, and you can customize any of them.
+Head to My Sites → Themes to browse the looks on offer.
 Preview how a theme will look by clicking Try & Customize.
 If you like what you see, click Activate; if you don’t, keep on browsing.
 (Want a more detailed intro?
 Head over here.)

 Get configured: customize your theme to make your blog your own.

-Now that you have a basic site, and you’ve chosen a look and feel for your blog, you might want to start digging deeper into customizing it to suit your unique needs:
+Now that you have a basic site, and you’ve chosen a look and feel for your blog, you might want to customize it to suit your unique needs:

-- Add more content with widgets: Widgets are easy ways of getting interesting or useful text, images, or navigation elements into the sidebars of your blog (the parts other than your posts).
+- Add specialized content with widgets: Widgets allow you to add interesting and useful text, images, or navigation elements to the sidebars of your blog (the parts other than your posts).
 To add and configure widgets, go to My Sites → Customize → Widgets.
 (To learn what’s possible and how to put widgets to work for you, check out this section of the guide.)

-- Personalize your blog with custom fonts and colors: Custom Design, which is part of the WordPress.com Premium plan, allows you to change the colors and fonts on your blog.
+- Personalize your blog with custom fonts and colors: Custom Design, which is part of the WordPress.com Premium and Business plans, allows you to change the colors and fonts on your site.
 To start experimenting with colors, go to My Sites → Customize → Colors & Backgrounds.
 To try out some new fonts, go to My Sites → Customize → Fonts.
 (Need to learn more before taking the plunge?
 Be our guest.)

 Get published: write a post, write a page, and add some menus to help visitors get around.

-- Decide if you want to write a post or a page: A post is an update, and as you add each new one, the others will be pushed down the stack.
-A page is a piece of content you want to stick around, and are likely to link to from your blog’s navigation — the most common example is an “About me” page that tells readers who you are.
+- Decide if you want to write a post or a page: A post is an update, and as you add each new one, it appears at the top of your blog.
+(By default, blogs show posts in reverse chronological order.)
+A page is a piece of content that contains static content — something you’re likely to link to from your blog’s navigation — the most common example is an “About me” page that tells readers who you are.
 (Still not sure?
 Dig deeper here.)

 - Publish a post: Head to My Sites → Blog Posts → Add.
 Give your masterwork a title, throw down some words, and click Publish.
 Voilà!
 (Need a little more help?
 Here it is.)

-- Publish a page: Mosey on over to My Sites → Pages → Add in your dashboard.
-The rest is almost identical to posting, so you’ve got this in the bag.
+- Publish a page: Go to My Sites → Pages → Add.
+The rest is almost identical to posting, so you’ve got this.
 (More on pages?
 More on pages.)